prernaa/MSCovidPaperCode/README.md

 ## Description of Files

 - Feature Extraction
--- "8.Feature Extraction For Multimodal Sensor Pipeline (covid related, weekly).ipynb": runs the code for feature extraction from all sensors. the "passivefeatureslite" folder contains the feature extraction helper functions.
+  - "8.Feature Extraction For Multimodal Sensor Pipeline (covid related, weekly).ipynb": runs the code for feature extraction from all sensors. the "passivefeatureslite" folder contains the feature extraction helper functions.
+- ML Pipeline
   - tochiBasedPipeline.py implements the ML pipeline for 1-sensor models.
+This contains the code for the feature selection method proposed in the paper - Nested Randomized Logistic Regression, and leverages Logistic Regression and Gradient Boosting Classifier.
   - tochiBasedPipelineAutomate.ipynb automates the process of tuning ML parameters for 1-sensor models.
 It calls tochiBasedPipeline.py via the command line to do so.
+  - tochiPipelineCombinationsWithArgs.py and tochiCombinationsHelper.py combine the 1-sensor models.
+NOTE - The same 10 folds are maintained between 1-sensor model training and the combination models, as the 1-sensor training and combination model training steps are all part of 1 pipeline.
+  - tochiPipelineCombinationsWithArgsWrapper.ipynb calls tochiPipelineCombinationsWithArgs.py for different sensor combinations and generates the final results.
--
+-  Post-hoc
+  - tochiPipelineBestCombinations.ipynb gets the best-sensor model post-hoc.
+  - tochiPipelineGetSimpleBaseline.ipynb gets the majority class baseline.
+- All other files are helper functions.